adobe-platform/porter/docs/detailed_design/container-config.md

 Porter follows [12factor](http://12factor.net/config) when it comes to configuring services.
 Often config contains long-term secrets like API keys that shouldn't be baked into a container.
+Porter treats all runtime config as sensitive information and provides security for secrets **in transit**.

-Secure secrets storage is outside of the scope of porter but secure secret transport is something porter helps with by providing a mechanism to securely inject environment variable at runtime.
+Secure **secrets storage** is outside of the scope of porter.

-Although porter doesn't deal with secrets storage directly, it is possible to use S3 (optionally with [SSE-KMS](http://docs.aws.amazon.com/AmazonS3/latest/dev/UsingKMSEncryption.html)) for long-term storage of secrets.
+Although porter doesn't deal with secrets storage directly, it is possible (not necessarily advisable) to use S3 (optionally with [SSE-KMS](http://docs.aws.amazon.com/AmazonS3/latest/dev/UsingKMSEncryption.html)) for long-term storage of secrets.
 SSE-KMS is transparent from a client perspective (i.e. encrypted secrets are received as plain text over TLS and the client doesn't know if they were previously encrypted).
 Keep in mind all